Dairy and Iron: Can You Take Them Together?

 What happens when you take dairy with iron?

-The interaction affects supplements (ferrous sulfate, ferrous gluconate, ferrous fumarate, iron bisglycinate) and food iron equally.
-A breakfast of iron-fortified cereal with milk delivers significantly less absorbable iron than the same cereal with water or orange juice.
-The same applies to iron pills taken with a glass of milk or right after yogurt.
+Because the interaction happens in the gut at the moment of absorption, it applies to iron supplements (ferrous sulfate, ferrous gluconate, ferrous fumarate, iron bisglycinate) and to iron from food.
+A breakfast of iron-fortified cereal with milk delivers somewhat less absorbable iron than the same cereal eaten with water or with a vitamin C source like orange juice.

 Why is this important?

-Iron deficiency is the most common nutritional deficiency in the world, affecting an estimated 2 billion people globally and especially common in menstruating women, pregnant women, infants, vegetarians, endurance athletes, and people with gastrointestinal conditions.
-People in these groups often need iron supplements to correct or prevent anemia, and even a modest reduction in absorption can mean the difference between a successful repletion course and continued symptoms.
+Iron deficiency is the most common nutritional deficiency worldwide and is especially common in menstruating women, pregnant women, infants, vegetarians, endurance athletes, and people with gastrointestinal conditions.
+People in these groups often need iron supplements, and oral iron already has a narrow margin: only a fraction of supplemental iron is absorbed even under ideal conditions.

 What should you do?